Travels with Bonnie Logo Top

 Flower Power!

-Flower Power's sale financed the purchase and rennovation of a decrepit Ford Econoline for my Quest to the West during the Summer of Love.
-"No left turn unstoned", all the way to Mendicino, Mill Valley, San Raefel, and San Francisco.
+Flower Power was given a face lift to maximize resale value and its sale financed the purchase and renovation of a decrepit Ford Econoline for a quest to the west during the Summer of Love.

-Thirty-two years would go by before I once more found myself looking at life across the handlebars of another Triumph Bonnie.
+Thirty-two years would go by before I once more found myself looking at life across the handlebars of another Triumph motorcycle.